Courses

 E. Identify the main characteristics of the elliptical motion of planets.

-G. Describe Newton’s laws of motion and his law of gravitation.
+I. Describe Newton’s Laws of Motion and his Law of Gravitation.

 III.
 The Solar System

-A. Name and describe the various types of celestial bodies in our solar system.
+A. Name and describe the various types of celestial bodies in our solar system and describe their general physical and orbital features.

 C. Identify the major spacecraft involved in the exploration of each planet.

-D. Explain the causes of tides on Earth.
+D. Explain the causes and effects of tidal forces.

-M. Describe methods for finding exoplanets and techniques for measuring their properties.
+I. Describe methods for finding exoplanets and techniques for measuring their physical and orbital properties.

 IV.
 Light and Telescopes